 Rich in History, Prime in Location!

-A beautiful Edwardian heritage home centrally located in the heart of the "Theater District" - "park 'n walk" just about anywhere.
+A beautiful Edwardian heritage home centrally located in the heart of the "Theater District" - situated on a quiet tree lined residential street but located to "park 'n walk" just about anywhere.

 History of a Heritage Home